 When the Simpsons are in Bart's tree house and it is being pulled down by a school bus, we see Grampa Simpson take aim at them with a shotgun that obviously has two barrels, but he cocks it by pumping it.
 A double barreled shotgun is cocked by pulling the hammer back.

 Marge, Bart, Lisa and Maggie Simpson take a passenger train from Alaska to Seattle, WA.
 (The exact same train seen in Alaska is shown arriving in Seattle).
-This is not possible, because there is no railroad link between Alaska and the southern 48 states of the USA, including Seattle.
+There is no railroad link between Alaska and any other US state.

 Hans Moleman is present when Homer dumps the silo in the lake, but nobody finds out it was Homer until the silo is discovered.
 But Hans doesn't have good eyesight and isn't very quick on the uptake.
 There is also a The Simpsons running gag where in several episodes Hans disappears and is presumed dead, only to turn up alive in a later episode, so this could be his disappearance for the course of the movie.